Call 111 and ask for an ambulance if you experience the following:

 - symptoms of sciatica in both your legs.

-Although it's very rare, these symptoms can be a sign of a serious condition called cauda equina syndrome.
-This condition requires emergency surgery to prevent paralysis.
+These symptoms can be a sign of a serious condition called cauda equina syndrome.
+This condition is very rare but if you have it, emergency surgery is needed to prevent paralysis.

-The sciatic nerve is a large nerve made up of several spinal nerves that branch from your lower back through your hips and buttocks and down each leg.
-Pain is usually felt along the path of the sciatic nerve.
-Sometimes there may also be numbness, tingling or muscle weakness in part of your leg.
+Sciatica refers to pain in your leg that’s caused by a problem in your lower back that affects the sciatic nerve.
+The sciatic nerve is a large nerve made up of several spinal nerves that branch from your lower spine in your back through your hips and buttocks and down each leg.
+If you have sciatica, you usually feel pain along the path of the sciatic nerve, and it usually affects only one side of your body.
+Sometimes you might also have numbness, tingling or muscle weakness in part of your leg.

 Sciatica is more common if you: